BioinformaticsSTU/TGStools/README.md

 ## calScoreD
 ----------------------------

-calculate score_D of each gene.
+select the most spliced genes based on a score_D of each gene.
 In order to quantify the differential isoform usage between cells, we defined the score D of each gene as follows:
 <img src="https://github.com/BioinformaticsSTU/TGStools/blob/master/img/formula.png"  />
 where gene j has isoform set a , and set b respectively in cell line X and Y ; c is the number of isoform intersection for set a and set b; d is the number of isoform union for set a and set b.
 Thus D sums up scores when comparing the control sample and treated samples.